HarbhagwanDhaliwal/Link/README.md

 ```
-Replace `YOUR_USERNAME` with your Ubuntu username.
+Replace `root` with your Ubuntu username.
-Replace `/path/to/your/project` with the actual path to your project directory.
+Replace `/root/Link` with the actual path to your project directory.

 ### 2. Reload `systemd` to Apply the New Service